 You have a higher chance of resisting any corrosion that could form on your bar, and it may also provide a better overall grip.

 The REP Fitness Power Bar is a solid option to consider for anyone wanting to maximize their power lifts.
-The 200,000 pound tensile strength is going to be a good fit for the majority of lifters, allowing you to pack on the weight up to 1,500 pounds.
+The tensile strength rating of 200,000 PSI is going to be a good fit for the majority of lifters, allowing you to pack on weight up to 1,500 pounds.
 The dimensions are similar to most barbells, though this bar does have a slightly thicker diameter at 29mm.

 A barbell’s tensile strength may be the most important factor to consider when adding one to your home gym.
 Tensile strength is how strong the bar is, and how much weight and force it can handle before it begins to give out.

 Since this is a power bar, it has a high tensile strength rating of 200,000 pounds — the max rating is 230,000 pounds.
-This puts it in elite company, and should satisfy every level powerlifter.
+This puts it in elite company and should satisfy the majority of powerlifters.

 This barbell is pretty straightforward in terms of the materials used during the manufacturing process.
 It’s stainless steel from end to end, which makes it even more durable.
 Stainless steel bars tend to be more expensive, but that’s because they’re the sturdiest, and most corrosion-resistant.